Indie Cup is a biannual indie games developers online competition.

 All participating games are automatically entered into the sponsored awards if the company sponsoring the award doesn't state any additional criteria.

 Please note that the jury only reviews games submitted to their specific category.

 Jurying and feedback

-We calculate the mean rating after the voting period is over, which ensures that the choice of the winners stays impartial.
+We calculate the mean rating after the voting period is over.

 Awards and prizes

-Finalists are announced on a predetermined date.
-In some cases, we can postpone the announcement for several days due to technical issues (for example, to clarify scores with the jury).
+Winners are announced on a predetermined date.
+In some cases, we can postpone the announcement for several days (for example, to clarify the ratings with some judges).